Catriel42/Catriel42/README.md

 </p>

 <p>
 Beyond my technical focus, I have experience collaborating on multicultural academic projects with students from Colombia, Argentina, and Bolivia.
-I've also served as a teaching assistant in courses such as Calculus I, Calculus II, Discrete Mathematics, and Logic.
+I've also served as a teaching assistant in courses such as Calculus I, Calculus II, Discrete Mathematics, and Logic with focus in software development.
 </p>

 <p>
-I enjoy working with agile methodologies, sharing what I learn, and developing projects that integrate knowledge from various domains such as chemistry, education, and artificial intelligence.
+I enjoy working with agile methodologies, sharing what I learn, and developing projects that integrate knowledge from various domains such as comercial software, education, and artificial intelligence.
 </p>

 <table align="right">
-<tr><td><a href="./README_es.md">Español</a></td></tr>
+<tr><td><a href="./README_es.md">Spanish</a></td></tr>
 <tr><td><a href="./README.md">English</a></td></tr>
 </table>